 The question arises: Does bricks-and-mortar retail even have a future?
 Some believe so and that the nature of that future depends on something called co-creation.
 At its essence co-creation is when the customer contributes to the outcome.

 Co-creation involves two types of participation by consumers – passive and active.
-Passive participation happens with Nike Inc.’s (NYSE:NKEC) custom shoes where customers design their own footwear from a list of options.
+Passive participation happens with Nike Inc.’s (NYSE:NKEB) custom shoes where customers design their own footwear from a list of options.